FRC1257/robotics-training/docs/frc/1-Basics/2a-Motors.md

 ## Setup & Control

 > [!NOTE]
-> We're just going to go over the syntax of how to create a motor, don't worry about creating the full fledged program around them yet.
+> We're just going to go over the syntax of how to create a motor, don't worry about creating the full-fledged program around them yet.
 We will go over this in depth when we program our first subsystem.

 ```java
  //  Import the required class from the Rev Robotics library